andrew-morris/screenshot/README.md

 ## Disclaimer
 I uploaded this simply because it's useful to me.
 This is nothing more than several lines of barely functioning code.
 Please feel free to extend it.
 I don't actually know Javascript.
 I also didn't even know you could declare PhantomJS as an interpreter with a shebang until a few days ago.
 Life is full of twists and turns.

+## Prerequisites
+* PhantomJS

 ## Usage

+* Change the shebang to point to your PhantomJS binary
+* Optionally add this script to a location in your PATH variable for ease-of-us

 ```
 $ ./screenshot google.com